umarhassan-mitodl/20.219-january-iap-2015/content/pages/day-4-storytellers-toolkit-pt--2.md

 ## {{< anchor "Overview" >}}{{< /anchor >}}Overview

-Guest lecturer Josh Gunn, founder of [Planet Nutshell](http://planetnutshell.com/) (an animation studio in Cambridge), will begin our discussion on visual storytelling.
+Guest lecturer Josh Gunn, founder of {{% resource_link "c3e9c033-e8ca-4958-b9e9-fb3db1defa22" "Planet Nutshell" %}} (an animation studio in Cambridge), will begin our discussion on visual storytelling.
 This will be an informal workshop on the use of animation and storyboarding.

 ## {{< anchor "Part_1:_Animation" >}}{{< /anchor >}}Part 1: Animation